firedrill-gmbh/Strawberryshake_Unity2021/README.md

 ## Setup
 - The project includes the package StrawberryShake.Transport.Http and all dependencies.
+  - All packages are available as NET.Standart 2.0 and where applicable as NET.Standart 2.1.
+Where 2.1 packages exist the 2.0 packages are disabled for all platforms.
+I left them there in case you want NET.Standart 2.0 compatibility, e.g.: older for unity versions.
   - The link.xml file makes sure that none of the packages are striped by Unity [Unity - Manual: Managed code stripping](https://docs.unity3d.com/Manual/ManagedCodeStripping.html).
-- All packages are available as NET.Standart 2.0 and where applicable as NET.Standart 2.1.
-The 2.0 packages are disabled for all platforms.
-I left them there in case you want NET.Standart 2.0 compatibility.
 - The GraphQL backend URL and the auto generated files origin from an external console project.
 It was built from the sample https://chillicream.com/docs/strawberryshake/get-started/console.